A Balanced Calorie Diet (ABC Diet)

 Over the last few hundred years dogs have adapted and developed an increased ability to metabolize carbohydrates, but at a cost.
 It is not what they were originally designed to eat and it turns out the amount of carbs in dog food these days is causing a lot of problems for them.

 Recent statistics show that over 60% of dogs in this country are overweight or obese.
 Dog food that contains 50% to 75% carbohydrates causes a spike in blood glucose which triggers the Pancreas to produce insulin.
-Insulin directs the body to remove the excess blood sugar and store it as fat.
+Insulin directs the body to remove the excess blood sugar and store it as fat in muscle tissue.

 HIGH GLYCEMIC CARBOHYDRATES = STORED FAT

-On the other hand, fat does NOT cause a spike in blood glucose levels so the body has no need to produce insulin.
-A dogs is designed to turn fat into energy (through gluconeogenesis) which they do very well.
+On the other hand, fat and protein do NOT cause a spike in blood glucose levels so the body has no need to produce insulin.
+A dog is designed to turn protein and fat into energy (through gluconeogenesis), which they do very well.

 BALANCED MEAT AND FAT = LOW BLOOD SUGAR & HIGH ENERGY